 Turtle Creek Casino Fact Table

 Online Gambling Live At Turtle Creek Casino

-Turtle Creek’s online gambling partner, Caesars Sports (previously William Hill), provides online sports betting for both casinos owned by the Grand Traverse Band.
-William Hill officially launched in Michigan in late January 2021 and was officially rebranded as Caesars Sports in early August 2021.
+Turtle Creek’s online gambling partner, Caesars Sportsbook (previously William Hill), provides online sports betting for both casinos owned by the Grand Traverse Band.
+William Hill officially launched in Michigan in late January 2021 and was officially rebranded as Caesars Sportsbook in early August 2021.

 New players at the online Caesars Sportsbook are eligible for a first bet insured up to $1,100 with promo code SHARPBETCZR.
 The Caesars Online Casino is offering new players a 100% deposit match bonus up to $2,000 along with a $100 gas card with the promo code SHARPCZR.
 To claim the $100 gas card, you must settle at least $500 in casino wagers within your first 7 days.

 History Of Turtle Creek Casino And Hotel